buszi/Boomerang/COMPOSE.md

 # Module compose

-A lightweight library for handling navigation results in Jetpack Compose applications.
+A lightweight multiplatform library for handling navigation results in Compose applications.

 ## Overview

-The Compose module of Boomerang provides integration with Jetpack Compose, allowing you to pass data between screens in Compose navigation without tight coupling between components.
+The Compose module of Boomerang provides integration with Compose Multiplatform, allowing you to pass data between screens in Compose navigation without tight coupling between components.
 It solves the common problem of returning results from one screen to another, similar to the old `setFragmentResultListener` pattern but designed specifically for modern Compose navigation patterns.

+This module supports Android, iOS, and Desktop platforms, providing a consistent API across all platforms while using platform-specific implementations under the hood.

 ## Installation